Facebook shares plunge after warning of slowing growth

 Facebook shares nosedived Thursday morning, chopping more than $100 billion from the company's market value, a day after a similar selloff caused by its earnings report that suggested growth at the social network was slowing.

-Shares in Facebook, long one of the steadiest tech investments, collapsed by almost 20 percent in morning trading to $175 a share.
-The drop, which followed a nearly 25 percent free fall on Wednesday evening that wiped away roughly $150 billion in value, is among the largest ever single-day drops in market capitalization, the value of all of Facebook's shares added together.
+Shares in Facebook, long one of the steadiest tech investments, collapsed by almost 20% in morning trading to $175 a share.
+The drop, which followed a nearly 25% freefall on Wednesday evening, is among the largest ever single-day drops in market capitalization, the value of all of Facebook's shares added together.

 Behind the plunge: Concerns that Facebook users weren't flocking to the social network in the numbers they had previously.
 In the US and Canada, the company's core market, the monthly user figure stood flat at 241 million.
-In Europe, another important market, figure fell.
+In Europe, another important market, user figures fell.
+Growth in both daily and monthly average users, measures of how often members visit Facebook, also missed analyst estimates.

 The stagnant user growth underscores anxiety that Facebook's myriad problems are prompting people to be more careful about using its huge and powerful platform.
 That would be understandable given a massive data privacy scandal and an ongoing controversy over allowing fake news to remain in its news feed feature.
 The company has also been vilified for failing to fight Russian trolls who exploited the social network to influence the 2016 presidential election.
 Just this week, Facebook was slammed for allowing Alex Jones, the InfoWars founder, to level an ugly, unsubstantiated allegation against Robert Mueller, the special counsel investigating Russian interference in the election.